 • Festival dates: 2–3 February 2026 (Candelaria & San Blas).
 Official regional tourism • Official site.

-• Programme status: Exact 2026 timetable not yet published—check the official page nearer the date.
-Programme & history.
+• Program status: Exact 2026 timetable not yet published—check the official page nearer the date.
+Program & history.

 LOCATION

-• Where: Almonacid del Marquesado (Cuenca), processions through the historic centre in honour of the Virgin of Candelaria (2 Feb) and Saint Blaise (3 Feb).
+• Where: Almonacid del Marquesado (Cuenca), processions through the historic center in honour of the Virgin of Candelaria (2 Feb) and Saint Blaise (3 Feb).
 Official description.

 • Main hub map: Plaza Nacional / Town Hall — Open in Google Maps.